lxzxl/tradingview_wiki/JS-Api.md

 1. `onResolveErrorCallback`: function(reason)
 1. `extension`: optional object with additional parameters.
 It has the following fields:
     1. `currencyCode`: string.
 It may be provided to indicate the currency for conversion if `currency_codes` configuration field is set and `currency_code` is provided in the original symbol information.
+Read more about [currency conversion](Price-Scale#currency-conversion).

 Charting Library will call this function when it needs to get [SymbolInfo](Symbology#symbolinfo-structure) by symbol name.